Poncho + Insulating Liner System

 One challenge was when the temperature was between 40-50F and the wind was going from 0 to 30mph and the sun was playing hide and seek with the clouds.
 With no wind and sun strong I wrapped the Alpha Direct blanket around my waist.
 When the wind was blowing and the sun was blocked by clouds using the Alpha Direct blanket when carefully doubled over my sides and chest was comfortable.
 The constant reconfiguration was bothersome.
 In these conditions I tried using the poncho rather than the Alpha Direct blanket.
 That mostly worked, but sometimes was too warm.

-After a couple of weeks I pulled out a shakedry shell which I brought in case the poncho just didn’t work, and used it as a wind shirt which was perfect.
+After a couple of weeks I pulled out a Shakedry shell which I brought in case the poncho just didn’t work, and used it as a wind shirt.
 I continued to use the poncho on especially cold mornings, or when it rained.
-A minimalist windshell should be added to this system.
+The next pilgrimage we take I will bring something like the Montbell Ex Wind Shell for those days that are very windy but moderate temperatures.

 Experience Sleeping